-The Body Identification Guidelines have received general acceptance by diplomates of the ABFO, following a preliminary draft by the committee.
-It is understood, however, that some diplomates may follow alternative techniques that may be equally effective.
+Some diplomates may follow alternative techniques that may be equally effective.
 It is not the purpose of these guidelines to invalidate other methods, but rather to describe methods that a majority of investigators employ.

 I. COLLECTION AND PRESERVATION OF POSTMORTEM DENTAL EVIDENCE